The Struggles of Halal Dating and How to Surpass Them

 Here are 6 struggles Muslims face when it comes to halal dating:

 Avoiding the players

-Online dating is FULL of people just looking for a casual, one night only sort of relationship (if you can even call it that).
-Being Muslim and trying to date halal is hard when you go through the effort of chatting to someone for a while only to find out that they aren’t looking for anything long term (let alone marriage lol).
-Also don’t get girls started on the 2am’ers who come around asking ‘what’s up’ and if ‘we’re free’.
-Let’s just all be thankful to Allah that Muslim dating apps like muzmatch are a thing now or we’d all be single forever.
+Online dating is FULL of people just looking for a casual, one-night-only relationship (if you can even call it that).
+Being Muslim and trying halal dating is hard when you go through the effort of chatting to someone for a while only to find out that they aren’t looking for anything long-term (let alone marriage lol).
+Also don’t get girls started on the 2am’ers who ask ‘what’s up’ and if ‘we’re free’.
+Let’s just all be thankful to Allah that Muslim dating apps like Muzz are a thing now or we’d all be single forever.

 Trying to find the one